 As “Dr. Beach,” Dr. Stephen P. Leatherman, Professor, Department of Earth & Environment at Florida State University, has selected the annual Top 10 Beaches since 1991.
 Dr. Leatherman is an internationally known coastal scientist who has published 20 books, hundreds of scientific articles, and reports about storm impacts, coastal erosion, and ways to improve beach health and safety.

 Every year he uses 50 criteria to evaluate beaches, from water and sand quality to safety and management.
 Bonus points are awarded for the prohibition of smoking on beaches.
-Cape Hatteras National Seashore is leading the way by keeping its beaches clear of cigarette butts, among other stunning qualities, in 2022.
+Cape Hatteras National Seashore is leading the way by keeping its beaches clear of cigarette butts, among other stunning qualities.

 1. Ocracoke Lifeguarded Beach, Outer Banks of North Carolina